 Lower Back Pain

-Your lower back is a complex structure of vertebrae, disks, spinal cord, and nerves, including:
+Your lower back is the region below your ribs and above your hips, also known as your lumbar spine, is a complex structure of vertebrae, disks, spinal cord, and nerves, including:

 - five bones called lumbar vertebrae – stacked one upon the other, connecting the upper spine to the pelvis